 This argument is at best misleading and at worst false.
 There is no shortage of evidence for the contrary view, that freeway-building doesn’t reduce crash rates at all.
-According to Vicroads statistics, one of Victoria’s worst ‘black spots’ is the stretch of the Monash Freeway in East Malvern, where 54 people died between 1999 and 2004.
+According to statistics from Vicroads’ black spot programme some years ago, one of Victoria’s worst spots for crashes was the stretch of the Monash Freeway in East Malvern, where 54 people died or were seriously injured between 1999 and 2004.
 And despite all the freeway-building that occurred in the decade between 1992 and 2002, Victoria’s road toll merely bobbed up and down around an average of 400 a year, with no discernable downward trend at all over that period.

 Starting in 2009, the Transport Accident Commission has published a breakdown of road fatality statistics by council area.
 These shed some interesting light on the link (or rather lack thereof) between freeways and road safety:

 - Ten Melbourne municipalities have at least two motorways within or bordering their council area (Boroondara, Brimbank, Casey, Frankston, Greater Dandenong, Hume, Melbourne, Moreland, Whittlesea and Yarra).
 The mean number of fatalities recorded in these municipalities was 5.7 in 2009 and 6.1 in 2010.
 The remaining 21 councils had an average of 4.0 road fatalities in 2009 and 3.2 in 2010.